Connect with others who understand.

 Written by Emily Wagner, M.S.

-Prurigo nodularis (PN), also known as nodular prurigo, is a chronic inflammatory skin disease that causes pruritus (intensely itchy skin) and the formation of nodules (bumps) and lesions.
-PN can look similar to other inflammatory skin conditions, making it difficult to diagnose.
+Prurigo nodularis (PN), also known as nodular prurigo, is an inflammatory skin disease.
+It causes pruritus (intensely itchy skin) with skin nodules (bumps) and lesions.
+PN can look and feel similar to other skin conditions, making it tricky to diagnose.

-Dermatologists use a variety of tests to rule out other conditions and make a PN diagnosis.
+Dermatologists use various tests to rule out other conditions and make a PN diagnosis.
 Receiving a correct diagnosis helps ensure you’ll get the treatment you need.
+Here’s what usually happens on the path to diagnose PN.

 Challenges of Diagnosing Prurigo Nodularis